e-vinci/web3-2025/src/data/post/course-lessons/lesson-5-graphql.md

   },
 });

-Object.entries(scalarRegistry).forEach(([name, resolver]) =>
-  builder.addScalarType(name, resolver)
-);

 export default builder;
 ```
-This last file has a bit of more advanced code but the point is simply to easily get the scalars from graphql-scalars.
-Try to understand what has been done but it's okay if you don't feel like you could have written this by yourself.
-The documentation proposes a much simpler way but this one allows for easier extension.

 Notice how some lines are commented out in `schema.ts`.
 This is because the actual augmentation will happen in files stored under the `src/api/topic/` folder.

-3. Let's augment our schema with everything related to expenses:
+1. Let's augment our schema with everything related to expenses:

 create the file `backend/src/api/expense/augmentGraphqlSchema.ts`